HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

-	Generics allow us to write flexible, reusable functions and types that can work with different types of data.
-With generics, we can define functions and types that can operate on a range of different data types, without having to rewrite the code for each type.
-This can help reduce code duplication and improve code readability.
+	Generics are a way of making a data type act in a variety of ways depending on how it is created.
+They allow us to write flexible, reusable functions and types that can work with different types of data without having to rewrite the code for each type.
+This helps us to reduce code duplication and improve readability.

-	Generics are especially useful when we need to create functions or data structures that can work with different types of data, such as arrays, dictionaries, or sorting algorithms.
-For example, we could write a function to sort an array of integers, and then reuse that same function to sort an array of strings, without having to rewrite the sorting algorithm.
+	To use them in Swift, you need to enclose the name of a generic placeholder in angle brackets, like this: `struct Queue<T> {`.
+The `T` doesn't mean anything special—it could be `R` or `Element`—but `T` is commonly used.

 	Here's a simple example of a generic function that takes an array of any type and returns the largest element: